 My version of has evolved into this super simple (but always elegant) boneless pork roast, seasoned Italian-style with a garlic-rosemary crust.
 It’s juicy, tender (and my mouth is literally watering as I write this) and is great for Christmas paired with my creamy garlic mashed potatoes.

-We've even made the leftover pork roast into cheese and pork nachos using my homemade tortilla chips recipe!
+We’ve even made the leftover pork roast into cheese and pork nachos using our favorite tortilla chips.

 The difference between pork roast and tenderloin